-Our graph neural network architecture draws inspiration from the groundbreaking GraphCast model [9], which achieved major advancements in machine learning-based weather forecasting.
-Building on GraphCast's conceptual framework, Neural-LAM [15] introduced a similar encode-process-decode structure, but employed a distinct bipartite graph design.
-This approach was later adapted by SeaCast [6] for specialized oceanographic applications.
+Our graph neural network architecture draws inspiration from the groundbreaking GraphCast model [8], which achieved major advancements in machine learning-based weather forecasting.
+Building on GraphCast's conceptual framework, Neural-LAM [13] introduced a similar encode-process-decode structure, as shown in Fig. 1, but employed a distinct bipartite graph design.
+This approach was later adapted by SeaCast [6] for specialized oceanographic applications [3].
 Our work builds on the bipartite graph structure proposed by Neural-LAM and SeaCast, adapting it to model the complex, non-linear dynamics of the ocean.